bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ### Sequence Specifics

 <!-- This block generates a metadata table.
+These tables are defined in
+  src/schema/rules/sidecars
-The definitions of these fields can be found in src/schema/objects/metadata.yaml and a guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
+The definitions of the fields specified in these tables may be found in src/schema/objects/metadata.yaml
+A guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
-{{ MACROS___make_metadata_table(
-   {
-      "PulseSequenceType": "RECOMMENDED",
-      "ScanningSequence": "RECOMMENDED",
-      "SequenceVariant": "RECOMMENDED",
-      "ScanOptions": "RECOMMENDED",
-      "SequenceName": "RECOMMENDED",
-      "PulseSequenceDetails": "RECOMMENDED",
-      "NonlinearGradientCorrection": "RECOMMENDED, but REQUIRED if [PET](./09-positron-emission-tomography.md) data are present", "MRAcquisitionType": "RECOMMENDED, but REQUIRED for Arterial Spin Labeling", "MTState": "RECOMMENDED",
-      "MTOffsetFrequency": "RECOMMENDED if the MTstate is `True`.", "MTPulseBandwidth": "RECOMMENDED if the MTstate is `True`.", "MTNumberOfPulses": "RECOMMENDED if the MTstate is `True`.", "MTPulseShape": "RECOMMENDED if the MTstate is `True`.", "MTPulseDuration": "RECOMMENDED if the MTstate is `True`.", "SpoilingState": "RECOMMENDED",
-      "SpoilingType": "RECOMMENDED if the SpoilingState is `True`.", "SpoilingRFPhaseIncrement": 'RECOMMENDED if the SpoilingType is `"RF"` or `"COMBINED"`.', "SpoilingGradientMoment": 'RECOMMENDED if the SpoilingType is `"GRADIENT"` or `"COMBINED"`.', "SpoilingGradientDuration": 'RECOMMENDED if the SpoilingType is `"GRADIENT"` or `"COMBINED"`.', }
-) }}
+{{ MACROS___make_sidecar_table("mri.MRISequenceSpecifics") }}

 ### In-Plane Spatial Encoding

 <!-- This block generates a metadata table.
+These tables are defined in
+  src/schema/rules/sidecars
-The definitions of these fields can be found in src/schema/objects/metadata.yaml and a guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
+The definitions of the fields specified in these tables may be found in src/schema/objects/metadata.yaml
+A guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
-{{ MACROS___make_metadata_table(
-   {
-      "NumberShots": "RECOMMENDED",
-      "ParallelReductionFactorInPlane": "RECOMMENDED",
-      "ParallelAcquisitionTechnique": "RECOMMENDED",
-      "PartialFourier": "RECOMMENDED",
-      "PartialFourierDirection": "RECOMMENDED",
-      "PhaseEncodingDirection": (
-         "RECOMMENDED",
-         "This parameter is REQUIRED if corresponding fieldmap data is present " "or when using multiple runs with different phase encoding directions " "(which can be later used for field inhomogeneity correction).", ),
-      "EffectiveEchoSpacing": (
-         "RECOMMENDED",
-         "<sup>2</sup> This parameter is REQUIRED if corresponding fieldmap data is present.", ),
-      "TotalReadoutTime": (
-         "RECOMMENDED",
-         "<sup>3</sup> This parameter is REQUIRED if corresponding 'field/distortion' maps " "acquired with opposing phase encoding directions are present " "(see [Case 4: Multiple phase encoded " "directions](#case-4-multiple-phase-encoded-directions-pepolar)).",
-      ),
-      "MixingTime": "RECOMMENDED",
-   }
-) }}
+{{ MACROS___make_sidecar_table("mri.MRISpatialEncoding") }}

 <sup>2</sup>Conveniently, for Siemens data, this value is easily obtained as
 `1 / (BWPPPE * ReconMatrixPE)`, where BWPPPE is the